 A hobbyist basketball player shouldn’t drop $500 on a pair of Jordan’s when all they are going to do is scuff them up on the blacktop.
 A cycling hobbyist shouldn’t drop a ton of money on a bike computer that will give them more data than they want or need.
 Like in all commercial life situations, assess yourself before assessing the product.

 For a casual rider, you won’t need a bike computer that gives you super in-depth metrics.
 Typically you will want something that will churn out your distance, speed, and time.
 You want to know how fast you went, how long you rode, and how far you got.
 For a casual rider, the computer and bike should be simple and cheap.

 2. Bike Enthusiast

-If you are the kind of cyclist that needs to know just about everything, then opt for a device that gives you, even more, information.
+If you are the kind of cyclist, who needs to know just about everything, opt for a device that gives you even more information.
 You will want to know your average and maximum speeds, have a running odometer, and so much more.

 3. Competitive Biker

-If you are the type of cyclist that plans to compete or ride seriously for a passion then you need all the information available.
+If you are the type of cyclist who plans to compete or ride seriously for a passion, you need all the available information.
 You can get bike monitors that offer you elevation metrics, heart rate analytics, and much much more.

-Remember, the only way to get the product that you need is by knowing what you really are going to be doing with it.
+Remember, the only way to get the product you need is by knowing what you really will be doing with it.
 So use these guidelines above to accurately assess the style of riding that you plan to do.
-If you want to go out and ride four days a week for hours at a time then your needs will be different than those that plan to ride only once or twice a month.
+If you want to go out and ride four days a week for hours at a time when your needs will be different than those that plan to ride only once or twice a month.